Election Day is today! Election Day is the first Tuesday after the first Monday in November. Children can learn more at: Election Day.

 Shirley Chisholm was the first Black woman to be elected to the House of Representatives.
 Representing the 12th congressional district from New York, she was elected in 1968, and she served until 1983.
 She also ran unsuccessfully for President in 1972.
 Chisholm died in 2005.
 Children can read Shirley Chisholm: The Story of the First Black Woman in Congress, by Alicia D. Williams.
 Older children can read a biography of her at: Shirley Chisholm.

-Raymond Bial (born Danville, Illinois, 1948) is a children’s author.
-He combines his writing with photography to create photo-essays.
-He has published over a hundred books, including The Underground Railroad and Mist over the Mountains.
+Raymond Bial (born Danville, Illinois, 1948; died Danville, Illinois, January 1, 2021) was a children’s author.
+He combined his writing with photography to create photo-essays.
+He published over a hundred books, including The Underground Railroad and Mist over the Mountains.

 Larry Dane Brimner (born Saint Petersburg, Florida, 1949) is a children’s author.
 He has written over 150 books.
 One of his books is Black & White: The Confrontation between Reverend Fred L. Shuttlesworth and Eugene “Bull” Connor.
 The book was named a Robert F. Sibert Honor Book, and it received the 2012 Carter G. Woodson Award.
 Children could visit his website at: Larry Dane Brimner.